-- We typically are given a problem statement, including input and output requirements, that is an abstract yet accurate and precise account of the problem to be solved and the properties of a satisfactory solution.

-- The development of an algorithm involves the following tasks:

-- 1. Design (main subject of this course)

-- 2. Verification (or Proof of Correctness)

-- /\ The methods of verification include testing, formal verification, etc. \/
+- We typically are given a problem statement, including input and output requirements, that is an abstract yet accurate and precise account of the problem to be solved and the properties of a satisfactory solution. - / Take the sorting problem as an example.
+You are given a sequence of numbers, which is the input, and asked to arrange the numbers in ascending order, which is the output.
+If instead of numbers pairs of numbers or strings are considered, it is not clear what "ascending order" means; that needs to be clarified and made precise.
+You may be further informed that the input sequence of numbers is represented as an array and the output should be stored in the same array. / - The development of an algorithm involves the following tasks: - 1.
+Design (main subject of this course) - 2.
+Verification (or Proof of Correctness) - / The methods of verification include testing, formal verification, etc. /

-- 3. Analysis
+3. Analysis

-- 4. Implementation